 - the cost of running our telephone and internet

 - the cost of appointment reminder fees

 - the cost of processing Medicare rebates

-- the cost of my professional clinical supervision
+- the cost of our professional clinical supervision

-- the cost of undertaking my compulsory professional development as required by AHPRA.
+- the cost of undertaking our compulsory professional development as required by AHPRA.

-- the cost of specialised training that I undertake to serve my clients to the best of my ability
+- the cost of specialised training that we undertake to serve our clients

-- the cost of maintaining my professional library and resources
+- the cost of maintaining our professional library and resources

-Currently, I do not charge that as I want to make my fee accessible to the people I serve.
+Currently, we do not charge that as we want to make our fee as accessible as possible, to the people we serve.